London United Busways: RATP Dev era

 In 2009, Transdev's majority owner, Caisse des dépôts et consignations, commenced negotiating with Veolia Environnement to merge Transdev with Veolia Transport.
 As part of the resulting agreement, it was agreed that the RATP Group, which had a minority shareholding in Transdev, would take over ownership of some of Transdev's operations in lieu of cash payment.

 This resulted in London United transferring to the RATP Group, while London Sovereign remained with Transdev and become part of the merged Veolia Transdev group.

 This agreement took effect in March 2011, and RATP Group renamed its newly acquired business London United.

 In 2015, a charter unit was established under the United Transit brand with a grey and red livery.

 Since July 2021, London United has taken on most routes from RATP Group's other London subsidiary Quality Line, with routes 413, 463 and S1 being transferred to Go-Ahead London.

 In December 2021, RATP's London bus operations including London United were transferred to a RATP joint venture with Australia's Kelsian Group (parent company of Tower Transit) known as RATP Dev Transit London.

 FirstGroup era

 In February 2025, London United was included in the acquisition of RATP Dev Transit London by FirstGroup, becoming part of First Bus London.

 Garages

-London United operates seven bus garages.
+London United operates six bus garages.